Fenlon37/exploratory-data-analysis---the-manufacturing-process414/README.md

 - FailureAnalysis_df
 - eda_final_failure3_df

-files have been named so that they are consistent with their class or role within the analysis.
+Files have been named so that they are consistent with their class or role within the analysis.

 ## Key Findings
 - 3.5% of manufacturing processes experienced failures.